signalsciences/signalsciences-cookbook/TESTING.md

 Integration testing is performed by Test Kitchen.
 Test Kitchen will use either the Vagrant driver or various cloud drivers to instantiate machines and apply cookbooks.
-After a successful converge, tests are uploaded and ran out of band of Chef.
+After a successful converge, tests are uploaded and run out of band of Chef.
 Tests should be designed to ensure that a recipe has accomplished its goal.

 Integration Testing using Vagrant